Dozo – Taste Every Flavor

 The cake is freshly baked and warm throughout.
 It warms my heart just to eat it!
 This particular one even comes with white chocolate melted and hardened onto the plate.
 So you can scrape it off with a spoon and eat it with the vanilla ice cream and chocolate.
 Marvelous combo!

 Well, I was almost sad to see the meal come to an end.
-It had been extremely satisfying and I felt as though I had tasted and loved every flavor of the dishes.
+It had been extremely satisfying and I felt as though I had tasted and loved every flavour of the dishes.
 Plus, the ambience and service were both excellent.
 If the menu changes frequently enough, I wouldn’t rule out returning for another degustation meal!

 Valley Point Shopping Centre